curtisalexander/stay-awake-cs/README.md

 </PropertyGroup>
 ```

-For assembly linking, add the following to the `stayawake.csproj` file.
+For assembly linking, add the following to the `stay-awake.csproj` file.

 ```xml
 <PropertyGroup>